yiisoft/yii2/docs/guide/tutorial-i18n.md

 handling everything that begins with `app`.
 Message files are located in `@app/messages`, the `messages` directory in your application directory.
 The [[yii\i18n\PhpMessageSource::fileMap|fileMap]] array defines which file is to be used for which category.
-Instead of configuring `fileMap` you can rely on convention which is to use the category name as the file name (e.g. category `app/error` will result in the file name `app/error.php` under the [[yii\i18n\PhpMessageSource::basePath|basePath]].
+Instead of configuring `fileMap` you can rely on the convention which is to use the category name as the file name (e.g. category `app/error` will result in the file name `app/error.php` under the [[yii\i18n\PhpMessageSource::basePath|basePath]].

-When translating the message for `\Yii::t('app', 'This is a string to translate!')` and an application language `ru-RU`, Yii will first look for a file `@app/messages/ru-RU/app.php` to retrieve the list of available translations.
+When translating the message for `\Yii::t('app', 'This is a string to translate!')` with the application language being `ru-RU`, Yii will first look for a file `@app/messages/ru-RU/app.php` to retrieve the list of available translations.
-If there is file `ru-RU` it will try `ru` as well before failing.
+If there is no such file under `ru-RU`, it will try `ru` as well before failing.

-Beside storing messages in PHP files (using [[yii\i18n\PhpMessageSource|PhpMessageSource]]) Yii provides two other
+Beside storing the messages in PHP files (using [[yii\i18n\PhpMessageSource|PhpMessageSource]]), Yii provides two other
 classes:

 - [[yii\i18n\GettextMessageSource]] that uses GNU Gettext MO or PO files.